an2n/semver-auto/README.md

 npx semver-auto --verbose
 ```

-## Key Features
+## Features

-- SemVer Integration: The script ensures the incorporation of semantic versioning into the package versioning system.
+- Semantic Version: The script ensures the incorporation of semantic versioning into the package versioning system.
 - Prevents Default Versions: Eliminates the occurrence of the default 0.0.0 version during CI/CD, providing more accurate versioning.
 - Proactive Signal: Serves as a proactive signal for development teams, alerting them to updated packages.
 - Encourages Dependency Synchronization: By notifying developers of updated packages, it encourages them to synchronize their dependencies, fostering a more informed and synchronized development environment.